The vast majority of employees working in Ireland pay tax on their earnings.

 Current expenditure is the ongoing, day-to-day expenses of the country.
-Examples of government current expenditure includes the costs of running schools, hospitals, and other essential services in Ireland.
+Examples of government current expenditure include the costs of running schools, hospitals, and other essential services in Ireland.

 It also includes wages to public servants, welfare payments, housing support payments and servicing the national debt.

 Capital expenditure refers to money spent by the government on long-term projects.
 Government capital expenditure includes projects such as building roads, schools, hospitals or improving broadband infrastructure.

 The annual budget generally takes place in October.
 It outlines the government spending allocations for the upcoming year.

 Typically, the largest amount of government expenditure in Ireland each year goes towards social protection.
 This includes disability and carer's supports, social welfare payments, pensions and more.